apiai.me Docs

 Response 503

 { "error": "Server at capacity.
-Maximum 5 concurrent requests.
+Maximum 2 concurrent processing jobs.
 Please retry shortly." }

 Wait for an in-flight request to complete before sending the next one, or use the Batch API for high-volume workloads — batched items are queued server-side and don't count against the concurrency limit.